 The young professional with ADHD traits and a scattered mind

 He came in saying he had “lost his focus.”
 He had always been sharp, curious, and fast, but now he could not stay with a task.
 Between work blocks, he reached for short videos, and those breaks turned into dopamine scrolling that bled into the next hour.
-He also noticed he felt more impatient with people, as if real conversation moved too slowly.

-We treated it as training.
+We approached it as training.
 He moved the phone feed to a planned window to stop it from fragmenting attention.
 He built a dopamine menu designed for an ADHD-leaning nervous system: quick movement, quick novelty that was offline, and short connection moments that calmed the social brain.
 He practiced micro-gaps to help his brain relearn how to tolerate “nothing happening.”

 The change was measurable.
 Within a couple of weeks, he could stay with a task longer without discomfort.
 He did not become less motivated.
 He became less hijacked.
 Dopamine scrolling no longer set the rhythm of his day.